National Geographic: Awards

 On May 1, 2008, National Geographic won three National Magazine Awards—an award solely for its written content—in the reporting category for an article by Peter Hessler on the Chinese economy; an award in the photojournalism category for work by John Stanmeyer on malaria in the Third World; and a prestigious award for general excellence.

-Between 1980 and 2011 the magazine has won a total of 24 National Magazine Awards.
+Between 1980 and 2011, the magazine has won a total of 24 National Magazine Awards.

-In May 2006, 2007, and 2011 National Geographic magazine won the American Society of Magazine Editors' General Excellence Award in the over two million circulation category.
+In May 2006, 2007, and 2011, National Geographic magazine won the American Society of Magazine Editors' General Excellence Award in the over two million circulation category.
 In 2010, National Geographic Magazine received the top ASME awards for photojournalism and essay.
-In 2011, National Geographic Magazine received the top-award from ASME—the Magazine of the Year Award.
+In 2011, National Geographic Magazine received the top-award from ASME – the Magazine of the Year Award.

-In April 2014, National Geographic received the National Magazine Award ("Ellie") for best tablet edition for its multimedia presentation of Robert Draper's story "The Last Chase," about the final days of a tornado researcher who was killed in the line of duty.
+In April 2014, National Geographic received the National Magazine Award ("Ellie") for best tablet edition for its multimedia presentation of Robert Draper's story "The Last Chase", about the final days of a tornado researcher who was killed in the line of duty.

 In February 2017, National Geographic received the National Magazine Award ("Ellie") for best website.
 National Geographic won the 2020 Webby Award for News & Magazines in the category Apps, Mobile & Voice.
 National Geographic won the 2020 Webby Award and Webby People's Voice Award for Magazine in the category Web.

 Controversies

 On the magazine's February 1982 cover, the pyramids of Giza were altered, resulting in the first major scandal of the digital photography age and contributing to photography's "waning credibility".

-The cover of the October 1988 issue featured a photo of a large ivory male portrait whose authenticity, particularly the alleged Ice Age provenance, has been questioned.
+The cover of the October 1988 issue featured a photo of an ivory bust of a male, whose authenticity, particularly the alleged ice age provenance, has been questioned.

 In 1999, the magazine was embroiled in the Archaeoraptor scandal, in which it purported to have a fossil linking birds to dinosaurs.
 The fossil was a forgery.

 In 2010, the magazine's Your Shot competition was awarded to American filmmaker and photographer William Lascelles for a photograph presented as a portrait of a dog with fighter jets flying over its shoulder.
-Will Lascelles had, in reality, created the image using photo editing software.
+Lascelles had in reality created the image using photo editing software.

+After the annexation of Crimea by the Russian Federation in 2014, National Geographic published maps with the Crimean peninsula marked as "contested", contrary to international norms.

 In March 2018, the editor of National Geographic, Susan Goldberg, said that historically the magazine's coverage of people around the world had been racist.
 Goldberg stated that the magazine ignored non-white Americans and showed different groups as exotic, thereby promoting racial clichés.

+List of National Geographic milestones

+This is a list of National Geographic milestones featuring turning points in the magazine's history including writing and photography assignments, design aspects, cartography and sponsored expeditions.